-In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:
+In addition to the general static rules of TTCN-3 given in clauses 5 and 21 and shown in table 15, the following restrictions apply:

 a) The variable associated with VariableRef (being a component type variable, a component type parameter, etc.) or the return type associated with FunctionInstance shall be of component type.